fengguang94/Weakly-Supervised-RIS/README.md

-# Learning from Box Annotations for Referring Image Segmentation
+# Weakly-Supervised-RIS

-Encoder Fusion Network with Co-Attention Embedding for Referring Image Segmentation, TNNLS
+Learning from Box Annotations for Referring Image Segmentation, TNNLS, 2022

 If you find this work useful in your research, please consider citing: